littlehorse-enterprises/lh-quarkus/TROUBLESHOOTING.md

 In LH a [LHTaskWorker](https://littlehorse.io/docs/server/developer-guide/task-worker-development) uses [Reflection](https://www.oracle.com/technical-resources/articles/java/javareflection.html)
 to identify the `@LHTaskMethod` to run.
-Quarkus list these classes and then register them for reflection (more at [Registering for reflection](https://quarkus.io/guides/writing-native-applications-tips#registering-for-reflection)).
+Quarkus lists these classes and then register them for reflection (more at [Registering for reflection](https://quarkus.io/guides/writing-native-applications-tips#registering-for-reflection)).

 But, there are some annotations which could change this behavior.
 An example of this